MonTutes/monpytute/built_in_types.md

 * the `array` module for memory-efficient representations of basic (numeric/character) types.
 * `ndarray` from the external `numpy` module provides similar functions and is very commonly used, with a focus on linear algebra and math/scientific functions.

+-- NB ADD NOTE ABOUT TIME TO ACCESS ELEMENTS!!

 #### list comprehensions

 List comprehensions allow compact creating a new list from something that can also be iterated through (that could be another `list`/`tuple`, characters in a `string`, keys in a `dict`, etc).
 For example, `my_new_list` will be `[0, 1, 3, 4]`: